There are a range of approaches for ensuring that you can recover your deployment, apps, and data in case of a disaster.

 BOSH Backup and Restore (BBR) is a CLI for orchestrating backing up and restoring BOSH deployments and BOSH Directors.
 BBR triggers the backup or restore process on the deployment or BOSH Director, and transfers the backup artifact to and from the deployment or BOSH Director.

-Use BBR to reliably create backups of core components of your deployment and their data.
+Use BBR to reliably create backups of core components of your deployments and their data.
 These core components include CredHub, UAA, BOSH Director, and VMware Tanzu Application Service for VMs (TAS for VMs).

 Each component includes its own backup scripts.
 This decentralized structure helps keep scripts synchronized with the components.
 At the same time, locking features ensure data integrity and consistent, distributed backups across your deployment.